wp-plugins/analytics-connect-google-analytics-ecommerce-for-infusionsoft/readme.txt

 This is built for Google's newest system: Google Universal Analytics running Enhanced Ecommerce.
 If you're running an older version, you'll need to upgrade before using our software.

 == Changelog ==

+= 2.1.0 (2014-12-01) =
+* Enabled API.
+Attributes can now be added to the shortcode to overwrite default settings on a page by page basis.

 = 2.0.3 (2014-11-02) =
 * Updated the look of the status dashboard.